USS TROUT (SS 566)

 Click Here for 1951 Information Sheet For TROUT

-A VETERAN - weather active duty, retired, national guard or reserve - is someone who, at one point in his life, wrote a blank check payable to,
+Weather active duty, retired, national guard or reserve is someone who, at one point in his life,

-"The United States of America"
+wrote a blank check payable to, "The United States of America"

-for the amount of "up to and including my life."
 That is honor, and there are way to many people in this country who no longer understand it.
-Author Unknown

 World War II Enlistment Poster